 2. Drive mode settings for motion photography

-When photographing movement, set your drive mode to continuous, rather than single.
+When photographing movement, set your drive mode to continuous for shooting in burst mode, rather than single.
 You then have a choice of:

 - continuous high